markvanwijnen/NavigationSearchBar/README.md

 # NavigationSearchBar
-An extension to SwiftUI that will include the UISearchController.
+An extension to SwiftUI that will add the UISearchController.

 ## Installation